Barcelona's Baby Drop-off in El Raval

 We were in Barcelona for a couple of days at the end of April 2019, and we were looking for different things to do.
 We knew we needed to eat burgers somewhere but… What else?
 One of my co-workers is from the city, and he shared with me this.
 I know it sounds completely insane, but this story is true.

-When it comes to public care for impoverished women and mothers, until the late 19th century, there wasn’t much.
-The only social resource available to them were based on religious charity, and they treated women as sinners in need of repent.
-But, with industrialization, things needed to change.
-Waves of women came from the fields to work on the growing city of Barcelona.
-Most of the were seeking work as domestic servants and factory workers, and they had some free time, so the number of the so-called illegitimate births grew.
+Waves of women came from the fields to work in the growing city of Barcelona.
+Most were seeking work as domestic servants and factory workers, and they had some free time, so the number of so-called illegitimate births grew.
 Many of these mothers were single and miserable, and they were forced to give away their children to charitable institutions.

-This is where Barcelona’s baby drop-off came to be.
+This is where Barcelona’s baby drBarcelona’s to be.
 The turnstile in front of the Provincial Home for Maternity and Foundlings of Barcelona was a place for mothers to leave their infants discreetly.
-It was done to remove some of the shame and injustice that these mothers were forced to face for giving up their offspring.
+It was done to remove some of the shame and injustice these mothers faced for giving up their offspring.

 At the time, many infants didn’t survive to celebrate their first birthday, but those who survived were sent to the neighboring House of Charity.
-There, boys would be trained as salesclerks, and girls would be trained as domestic servants.
+There, boys would be trained as sales clerks, and girls would be trained as domestic servants.

-If you want to visit Barcelona’s Baby Drop-off, you should take a look at the map above since it’s kind of tricky to find since it’s just a small round door on a wall.
+If you want to visit Barcelona’s Baby Drop-off, you should take a look at the map above since it’s kind of tricky to find since it’s just a tiny round door on a wall.

 Barcelona’s Baby Drop-off in El Raval